Diprenorphine

-Diprenorphine (brand name Revivon; former developmental code name M5050), also known as diprenorfin, is a non-selective, high-affinity, weak partial agonist of the μ- (MOR), κ- (KOR), and δ-opioid receptor (DOR) (with equal affinity) which is used in veterinary medicine as an opioid antagonist.
+Diprenorphine, also known as diprenorfin and sold under the brand name Revivon, is a non-selective, high-affinity, weak partial agonist of the μ- (MOR), κ- (KOR), and δ-opioid receptor (DOR) (with equal affinity) which is used in veterinary medicine as an opioid antagonist.
 It is used to reverse the effects of super-potent opioid analgesics such as etorphine and carfentanil that are used for tranquilizing large animals.
 The drug is not approved for use in humans.
+Diprenorphine was the preferred reversal for etorphine but today naltrexone is preferred due to being a full antagonist.
+Effects occur within 1–3 minutes when given IV and 15–20 minutes given IM.